mhmeadows63/debug-repl/README.md

   * Protects against SIGHUP by registering a _null-function_
   * Exposes the `shutdown` dictionary-object as an attribute on every `debug` function
+  * Exposes the `callsite` getter on every debug function to fetch the calling file, line, column and function-name as attributes of a callsite-array

 ## Purpose

-This module provides three elements that are often useful together:
+This module provides four elements that are often useful together:

   1. Automatic naming of `debug` functions that cope with code refactoring
   2. Activation of REPL in a NodeJS application under Development, but not in Production.
   3. Ordered clean shutdown of application components.
+  4. A `callsite` getter for generically identifying a file/line and call-stack.

 ## Detail

 ### `var debug = require('debug-repl')(module[, name][, norepl]);`

-Yields the same function-object that would return from `require('debug')(name);` with the addition of a `shutdown` atttribute.
+Yields the same function-object that would return from `require('debug')(name);` with the addition of `shutdown` and `callstate` atttributes.

 A REPL is spawned only if the following conditions are met: